uzenith360/utils/README.md

-# ts-utils
+# utils
-Typescript utilities commonly used in apps
+Utilities commonly used in apps